samuelmasuy/ai-search/README.md

 Submitted by: Samuel RRJ Masuy - 26590624

-*“I certify that this submission is my original work and meets the Faculty's Expectations of Originality”*
+*I certify that this submission is my original work and meets the Faculty's Expectations of Originality*

 ##File structure